hds-sandbox/transcriptomics_app_ucloud/README.md

 ### Save your work

-Everything that is saved in the `work` folder will be saved in your personal folder after you finish your job in UCloud.
+Everything saved in the `work` folder will be saved in your personal folder after you finish your job in UCloud.

 ## Additional options

 Before submitting the app, you can choose a course and the amount of resources you need.
-Additionally, you can add folders so that they will be visible when using jupyterlab.
-Adding folders is useful if
+Additionally, you can add folders so that they will be visible when using the app.
+Adding folders is useful if:

 - you want to use a folder containing **your own data and code**, with which you want to perform analysis with the Transcriptomics tools of a course/module
 - you want to continue working on the material **from a  previous session** of the Transcriptomics Sandbox.
 In such a case, add the folder containing the material using the option `Add folder`.